 You can generally get a shingles shot at most pharmacies.
 To get the shot at a pharmacy, you may need a doctor’s prescription.*

 To find Humana in-network doctor’s offices or pharmacies near you that offer the vaccine, use Humana’s Find a doctor tool.

 The cost of the shot can depend on your Medicare plan, the vaccine type and where you get it.
 Most require a copayment, which can vary widely from plan to plan.
 If you haven’t met your plan’s deductible for the year, you may have to pay full price.

 The CDC recommends that all healthy adults 50 years and older get vaccinated against shingles.
 If you have any additional questions, contact your healthcare provider for more information.

-*Depending on your plan, the location in which you receive the vaccine may impact coverage.
-Check your benefit breakdown to learn if the vaccine is covered at your provider's office, local pharmacy or both.
+*Depending on your plan, the location where you receive the vaccine may impact coverage.
+Check your Explanation of Benefits (EOB) to learn if the vaccine is covered at your healthcare provider’s office, local pharmacy or both.

 - “Shingles (Herpes Zoster): Clinical Overview,” Centers for Disease Control and Prevention, last accessed July 9, 2020, , opens new window.

 - “Shingles Vaccination,” Centers for Disease Control and Prevention, last accessed July 9, 2020, , opens new window.

 - “Shingles Vaccination,” Centers for Disease Control and Prevention.